bengfarrell/rgf-blog/content/blog/2012-07-02-minneapolis-blogging-lowry-hill-and-final-food-destinations.md

 [![](http://s3.amazonaws.com/thegourmez-wpmedia/2012/06/2012minneapolis226small-1024x124.jpg "2012minneapolis226small")](http://s3.amazonaws.com/thegourmez-wpmedia/2012/06/2012minneapolis226small.jpg)

-Click on the panoramas if you want a larger view.
 The islands of the Lake of Isles are located in the middle of the images, and I found myself reminded of Tom Sawyer’s Island at Disneyland, wondering if these are nearly as fun.
 There is also a lovely waterway between the Lake of Isles and Lake Calhoun.

 [![](http://s3.amazonaws.com/thegourmez-wpmedia/2012/06/2012minneapolis230.jpg "2012minneapolis230")](http://s3.amazonaws.com/thegourmez-wpmedia/2012/06/2012minneapolis230.jpg)